 Pro tip: Check the doneness of the cake with a toothpick or a cake tester: it should come out clean out of the center of the cake.

 Step 7.
-Let it cool for 10 minutes in the switched oven (keep the door slightly open using a wooden spoon) to prevent deflating the sponge cake.
+Let it cool for 10 minutes in the switched oven (keep the door slightly open using a wooden spoon) to prevent the sponge cake from deflating.

 Step 8.
-Remove the sponge from the oven, and let it cool in the tin for 5-10 minutes.
-Then remove it from the pan by flipping it upside down and cool it on a wire rack for 10 minutes.
+Remove the sponge from the oven and let it cool in the tin for 5-10 minutes.
+Then, flip it upside down and cool it on a wire rack for 10 minutes.
 Turn the cake back and allow it to cool completely.

 Step 9.
 To make creme Chantilly, chill the bowl of a stand mixer and the whisk attachment in the freezer for 10 minutes.
 Pour the cold heavy cream into the bowl and beat at low speed for a minute.
 Continue to beat, reaching the soft peaks.